 - Marketing strategies, systems, and support typically bring in substantially increased revenues and build a completely scalable business, MUCH more quickly

-- Systems to train your staff provide standardized customer service, improved sales, and improved client retention.
+- Systems to train your staff to provide standardized customer service, improved sales, and improved client retention.

 - You can save a LOT of money by avoiding the biggest mistakes (GET OUR FREE GUIDE to find out the five biggest mistakes we’ve seen in launching a studio.)
 When I launched my first studio, I made over $75,000 in mistakes in just the first year.
-Imagine if you could avoid those kind of mistakes in launching your business!
+Imagine if you could avoid that kind of mistake in launching your business!

 - According to the US Small Business Association, businesses with established systems have a 95% higher likelihood of success over 5 years.

 Biggest Dangers of a Pure Barre Franchise – or another barre franchise like them:

-- MUCH higher start up costs.
-When you consider the $46k up front Pure Barre franchise fee – you’re immediately spending much more than is necessary to build a super successful barre studio, never the less, the added costs for the Pure Barre “brand standards” where you have to build out your studio with the equipment and materials that they approve (and often provide).
+- MUCH higher start-up costs.
+When you consider the $46k upfront Pure Barre franchise fee – you’re immediately spending much more than is necessary to build a super successful barre studio, never less, than the added costs for the Pure Barre “brand standards” where you have to build out your studio with the equipment and materials that they approve (and often provide).

-- Encroachment – many Pure Barre Franchise or other franchise agreements protect your “territory” for up to only 5 to 10 miles.
+- Encroachment – many Pure Barre Franchises or other franchise agreements protect your “territory” for up to only 5 to 10 miles.
 I actually know one of the franchises that sold a franchise and then put a CORPORATE OWNED studio less than 10 miles away – taking a large percentage of the franchisee’s client base that she had just spent 3 years building!